priyankayadav309/Supply-Chain-Analysis-Project/README.md

 Supply Chain Analysis Project using Excel, SQL, Power BI and Tableau
 #  Supply Chain Analysis Project

-##  Objective
+##  Project Objective
-Analyze supply chain data to identify sales trends, inventory performance, and operational inefficiencies.
+To analyze end-to-end supply chain data and identify trends, inefficiencies and performance gaps in sales, inventory and operations to support data-driven business decisions.

 ##  Tools Used
 - Excel